rmahinpei/personalized-practice/README.md

-# Leveraging Collaborative Filtering for Personalized Practice in Computer-Based Assessments
+# Collaborative Filtering for Personalized Practice in Automated Assessment Systems

 Computer-based homework and assessments have become increasingly prevalent in undergraduate STEM courses, offering automatic grading and instant feedback to accommodate large student populations.
 While randomization features are commonly used to combat collaborative cheating, less attention has been given to leveraging the existing data within online learning systems to personalize question selection based on individual student needs.
 This experience report explores the potential of collaborative filtering (CF)-based recommender systems to predict students' performance on new, unseen questions using their past scores, thereby offering a pathway to personalized question selection.